VirtualAkseli/UniBun/Documentation/design_document.md

 The objective is to create a program that compresses (bundles) files given to it.
 Files can also be decompressed (unbundled) back to their original form.

-Files need to be converted e.g. binary and then, according to usage, individual characters have to be transformed into shorter versions of the original binary form. __This explanation will be enhanced once I get a better understanding of the algorithms.__
+Files need to be converted to binary/String and then, according to the frequency of the symbols, a Huffman tree is set, with the root node including all the other nodes as its children.
+The nodes are either combinations of symbols or the symbols themselves.
+Individual symbols are then encoded into shorter binary versions of the original binary form. __This explanation will be enhanced once I get a better understanding of the algorithms.__

 ## Algorithms
 The plan is to use Huffman coding and Arithmetic coding.
 Both of these are essential to